kamleshbaheti/Autism-Detection-of-Early-Childhood-Screening/README.md

 - KAMLESH BAHETI

 ## License
-This project is licensed under the Apache License 2.0, License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [Apache License 2.0](LICENSE).

-Feel free to contribute and improve this project!
+## Feel free to contribute and improve this project!